BenayounP/AndroidMovieDataBase/documentation/meta/DevDiary.md

 Worked on documentation.
 It begins to looks like a good one.
 By the way, I realised that I had never worked on projects with good documentation.
 From another perspective, it is very time consuming.

 ### 06/10/22
-Worked on gradle files (in order to simplify them).
+Worked on Gradle files (in order to simplify them).

 Worked also on dependencies.
 To be honest I do not totally understand how the plugins and libraries work together.
 So i was fail and try before manage to make all of this work together.
 And begin to writing tests for Compose.
 Didn't worked...